-The Gender and Sexuality Health Justice concentration is designed to educate current M.S.N. students in their final specialty year about the health disparities of LGBTQIA + patients through a racial and economic justice lens.
-Students are taught about trans hormonal care, incarceration, substance use, and mental health issues in LGBTQIA + communities.
-Upon completion of the concentration, students may be eligible to take the AAHIVM-specialist examination and be certified as buprenorphine-naloxone (suboxone) prescribers upon NP/CNM certification.
+The Gender and Sexuality Health Justice concentration is designed to educate current M.S.N. students in their specialty years about the health disparities of LGBTQI+ patients through a racial and economic justice lens.
+Students are taught about LGBTQI+ primary care, gender affirming surgery and hormonal care, substance use, traumainformed care, HIV care, global equity, fertility and reproductive care, disability justice, intersex health, and clinical care and health assessment in LGBTQI+ communities.